HamadKhan345/AutoBlog/README.md

 # AutoBlog

-AutoBlog is an in-progress Django-based blogging platform designed to make content creation and discovery seamless and modern.
+AutoBlog is an Django-based blogging platform designed to make content creation and discovery seamless and modern.

 ## 🚧 Project Status